AnirudhFtw/Predicting_health_costs_using_linear_regression/README.md

-# Ridge Regression on Medical Expenses Dataset
+# Predicting Health Costs Using Linear Regression

 ## 📌 Project Overview
 This project demonstrates how to use **Ridge Regression** (a type of regularized linear regression) to predict **medical expenses** from patient data.